How To Stop Caring What Others Think About You

 If the answer is yes, you know what to do.

-The deathbed test isn’t morbid.
+The last question test isn’t morbid.
 It’s clarifying.
 It separates what matters from what doesn’t.

 Try this: write down three things you’re currently avoiding because of what others might think.
 It could be a conversation you need to have.
 A job application you haven’t submitted.
 A creative project you’re hiding.

-Now run each one through the deathbed test.
+Now run each one through the last question test.
 Which ones will you regret not doing?

 Start with one.
 Do it this week.